These movies, that have left lasting legacies and continue to impact both film culture and more around the world, were all initially box office flops.

-The Wizard of Oz, 1939
+The Wizard of Oz

-Willy Wonka and the Chocolate Factory, 1971
+Willy Wonka and the Chocolate Factory

-The Rocky Horror Picture Show, 1975
+The Rocky Horror Picture Show

-The Adventures of Priscilla, Queen of the Desert, 1994
+Priscilla, Queen of the Desert

-A film about two Australian drag queens and a transgender woman crossing the Outback in a silver Japanese tour bus called Priscilla, was barely released in theaters in the U.S. or the U.K., but nevertheless, Priscilla went on to win an Oscar and a BAFTA, both for best costume design, and has secured itself as a staple of the LGBTQ genre.
-Before the film’s unexpected success, global audiences hadn’t been much exposed to sympathetic portrayals of drag queens and transgender characters, but a star cast including Hugo Weaving, Terrance Stamp, and a breakout performance by Guy Pearce offered tender portrayals embraced the mainstream.
+This film, about two Australian drag queens and a transgender woman crossing the Outback in a tour bus called Priscilla, was barely released in theaters in the US or the UK, but nevertheless, Priscilla went on to win an Oscar and a BAFTA, both for best costume design, and is now a staple of the LGBTQ genre.
+Before the film’s release, global audiences hadn’t been exposed to sympathetic portrayals of drag queens and transgender characters, but a star cast including Hugo Weaving, Terrance Stamp, and a breakout performance by Guy Pearce offered tender portrayals embraced the mainstream.

 END OF STORY